 Do I Have Food Poisoning?

-Some 250 different bacteria, viruses, and parasites can cause food poisoning.
+Many times, your doctor will diagnose food poisoning based simply on your symptoms.
 While the main symptoms are nausea, diarrhea, vomiting, and stomach cramps, you also may have a fever, headache, muscle and joint aches, or blood in your stool.
 You may also be dehydrated, so your mouth and throat feel dry and you don’t pee as often as you typically do.
 Dehydration can make you dizzy when you stand up.
 Rarely, food poisoning can cause blurry or double vision, tingling, or weakness.

 Tests for Food Poisoning